Waiau Gardens Kai D

 No analysis available

-I searched for phrases such as "parking waitlist," "waiting list," or instructions to join a waitlist for parking.
-The listings do not mention any waitlist system.
-The only parking detail is that the unit has one assigned spot.
+I looked for phrases like "parking waitlist," "waiting list," or instructions to join a list for parking.
+The remarks do not mention any waitlist system, so there is no evidence that one exists.

 No analysis available